- Print this page

 Eligible families will have at least one of the following program vulnerabilities which impacts adversely on their capacity to parent and/or the child’s safety and wellbeing:

 - lack of parenting skills or inadequate supervision

 - parent(s) with significant learning difficulties or intellectual disability.

-The Brighter Futures unit processes all Brighter Futures referrals.
+The Family and Community Services Brighter Futures Unit processes all Brighter Futures referrals.
 It also provides lead agencies with information such as the child protection history of referred clients, to assist in determining the client’s eligibility for the program.

 More information is available from the: